Virginia Polytechnic Institute and State University, Political Science

 Virginia Polytechnic Institute and State University

-The Department of Political Science invites applications for a tenure-track position at the rank of Assistant Professor.
-This position will have a focus on the Middle Eastern/African Politics and will begin August 10, 2014.
+The Department of Political Science invites applications for a tenure-track position at the rank of Assistant or Associate Professor.
+This position will have a focus on the comparative politics of Europe, broadly defined.
+The position will begin August 10, 2019.

-Required qualifications: A Ph.D. in Political Science or a closely related field is required for appointment as an Assistant Professor.
-Candidates must have a demonstrated effectiveness in both undergraduate and graduate teaching to meet the department’s key teaching needs in its B.A. and M.A. programs.
+Required qualifications: A Ph.D. in Political Science or a closely related field is required for appointment as an Assistant or tenured Associate Professor.
+Candidates must have a research focus that involves comparative political analysis of Europe and demonstrated excellence in research, including a publication record commensurate to the level for which they are applying.
+Candidates must have evidence of effectiveness in undergraduate and graduate teaching to meet the Department’s key teaching needs in its B.A. and M.A. programs.
 Teaching requirements for this position will be four courses a year.